In the News: Jun 14–21

 As maternal health risks continue to rise, health providers can expect to see an increase in the proportion of high-risk pregnancies.
 Sg2 believes that health systems can strategically deploy market segmentation analysis to create opportunities for growth within the changing women’s health landscape.
 To learn more about emerging trends in women’s health care, register for the upcoming Sg2 webinar Women’s Health Landscape 2018.

-Tags: 2016 chronic health condition costs, BPCI Advanced, chronic disease management, condition readmission rates, maternal health risks, policy, population health, pregnancy-related deaths, smart growth, women's health care landscape
+Tags: 2016 chronic health condition costs, BPCI Advanced, chronic disease management, condition readmission rates, health care policy, maternal health risks, population health, pregnancy-related deaths, smart growth, women's health care landscape